henri/spb/README.md

 ### :cookie: What are Cookies?

 [HTTP/HTTPS](https://wikipedia.org/wiki/HTTP) the primary protocols supported by a web browser are stateless.
 Because every request is independent (at the HTTP/HTTPS level) the web server has no memory of previous request(s).
-One function cookies of cookies is to give the web server a way to recognize a session across these indivudal requests.
+One function of cookies is to give the web server a way to recognize a session across these individual requests.

 Web browser cookies essentially are data chunks which a website is able to request your browser store within your browsers profile or in memory.
 Different browsers handle the implementation specifics of cookie storage and handling differently.